The Perfection: Plot

-After the performance in which Charlotte erred, Anton, Paloma, and Zhang Li leave the Chapel, and Theis and Geoffrey bind Charlotte, preparing to gang-rape her.
+Anton brings Charlotte to the Chapel and forces her to perform, saying a small mistake will result in Zhang receiving the same treatment.
+Unsettled, Charlotte eventually makes a mistake.
+Everyone leaves except Anton's associates, Theis and Geoffrey, who prepare to rape her.
 Lizzie threatens to rape Charlotte with her hand stump as revenge, but Theis and Geoffrey suddenly collapse and die.
-Lizzie and Charlotte kiss, and it is revealed the two conspired together, poisoning the men's drinks.
-Charlotte's plot to render Lizzie expendable to the academy resulted in Lizzie coming to her senses about Anton's brainwashing, and together they plotted their revenge.
-Anton finds Paloma drugged and stabbed to death, and is confronted by Charlotte and Lizzie, armed with kitchen knives.
-They attack Anton, but he manages to wrest the knife from Charlotte, mutilating her arm before Lizzie knocks him unconscious.
+Lizzie and Charlotte kiss and it is revealed the two conspired together, poisoning the men's drinks.
+Charlotte's plot to render Lizzie expendable to the academy resulted in Lizzie coming to her senses about Anton's brainwashing, and together they plotted revenge.

+The two drug and kill Paloma, then confront Anton, armed with kitchen knives.
+Anton manages to mutilate Charlotte's left arm before Lizzie knocks him unconscious.
 Some unspecified time later, Anton, his mouth and eyes sewn shut and limbs amputated, is forced to listen as Charlotte and Lizzie perform for him in the Chapel playing as one, each compensating for the other's missing hand.